Skip to Main Content

 Roma Norte's Smallest Serious Hotel

 Roma Norte has spent the better part of two decades becoming Mexico City's most closely watched residential neighbourhood: tree-lined streets, pre-earthquake Porfiriato and Art Deco architecture, a restaurant and bar scene that generates more international coverage per block than almost anywhere else in Latin America.
 Staying here rather than in Polanco is a deliberate act of orientation.
-Properties like Casona Roma Norte and Brick Hotel work the same logic, but La Valise pushes the boutique format further than most: eight suites, no restaurant, no lobby to speak of, and a ground-floor concept store selling objects designed and made in Mexico.
+Properties like Casona Roma Norte and Brick Hotel work the same logic, but La Valise pushes the boutique format further than most: eight suites, no restaurant, and a ground-floor concept store selling objects designed and made in Mexico.
 The property sits inside a 1920s townhouse, which means high ceilings, thick walls, and the kind of spatial proportion that no amount of new construction replicates.

 What Eight Suites Actually Means